cfjedimaster/raymondcamdendotcom/content/post/2017/02/14/an-example-of-a-cron-based-openwhisk-application.md

 * A sequence to connect the two.
 * A Cron-based schedule to periodically check the data.

-Simple, right?
-Heh, not really.
-But breaking it down into component parts/features turned out to be rather interesting, and let me try some parts of OpenWhisk that I had not played with yet, specifically the Cron-trigger aspect.
-But let's take it step by step.
+That sounds like a lot, and pretty complex, but breaking it down into component parts/features made it simpler to work with and let me try some parts of OpenWhisk that I had not played with yet, specifically the Cron-trigger aspect.
+Let's take it step by step.

 Parsing Raw HTML Data
 ---